betaglot/plantabeta/docs/dev/Sequence.md

 A Vuetify Component

-MoveCards are positioned along a ViaCurve
+MoveCards are positioned along a Line

 ### CardShape